hitzhangjie/golang-debugger/doc/basics/dependencies.md

 ![img](assets/clip_image001.png)

-There’s some standards to guide the compiler to generate debugging symbols to coordinate the compiler, linker and debugger, such as Dwarf.
+There’s some **standards to guide the compiler to generate debugging symbols** to coordinate the compiler, linker and debugger, **such as Dwarf**.
 Compiler and linker generate these debugging sections and store them into the executable file, debugger can extract these sections to build a source level view, then debugger can do some remapping task between memory address, instruction address and source code.

 In practice, depending on the format of the object file, debug symbol table records are typically placed in one of two locations:

 - In the body of the object code itself

-    For example, ELF object format contains Dwarf debug symbol table.
+    For example, [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) object format contains Dwarf debug symbol table.

 - In a separate file

-    For example, Microsoft’s Visual C++ 2.0 debug information is stored in a separate *.PDB (Program Database) file.
+    For example, Microsoft’s Visual C++ 2.0 debug information is stored in a separate *.PDB (Program Database) file. macOS application debugging symbols *.dSYM is separate, too.

-Debug symbol information maps functions and variables to locations in memory, this is what gives a symbolic debugger the fundamental advantage over a machine debugger.
+Debug symbol information maps functions and variables to locations in memory, this is what gives a symbolic debugger the fundamental advantage over a machine instruction debugger.
 For instance, the source code to memory mapping allows a symbolic debugger to display the value of a variable, because the variable’s identifier is matched to a specific location in the program’s data segment (stack or heap).
 Not only that, but there will also be data type information in the symbol table that will tell the debugger what type of data is manipulated so that its value can be properly displayed.

 ![img](assets/clip_image002.png)